 Hyrox is a demanding fitness that requires a high level of physical and mental endurance.
 While training and exercise are crucial, nutrition plays an equally important role in maximizing performance and achieving success in Hyrox competitions.

-Our full Hyrox Nutrition guide gives you everything you need to know about fuelling before and after your Hyrox race for maximum performance and effective recovery.
+Our Hyrox Coach has created this full Hyrox Nutrition guide that shares everything you need to know about fuelling before and after your Hyrox race for maximum performance and effective recovery.

 The Science Behind Hyrox Nutrition